Follow-up and the Power of Prevention

-Many women are not followed regularly by their doctor in the months and years after pregnancy.
+Many people are not followed regularly by their doctor or nurse practitioner in the months and years after pregnancy, and many people unfortunately do not have a primary care care provider.

-While the medical community is still learning how to best take care of women after HDP (hypertensive disorder of pregnancy: high blood pressure or preeclampsia), it is now well understood that you should be followed-up after the pregnancy to improve your long-term health risks.
-Unfortunately, some doctors do not know about the increased heart risks associated with HDP, which is why part of the Her-HEART project is focused on educating your doctor on how to best follow you in the future.
+It is now well understood that you should be followed-up after pregnancy to improve your long-term health risks.
+Unfortunately, some medical providers do not know about the increased heart risks associated with HDP, which is why part of the Heart Health Matters project is focused on educating healthcare providers on how to best care for you in the future.

-Follow-up is important in the first weeks and months after the pregnancy, to figure-out whether you require blood pressure medicine after the pregnancy or not, and to ensure any laboratory test abnormalities become normal.
+Follow-up is important in the first weeks and months after the pregnancy, to figure out whether you require blood pressure medicine after the pregnancy or not, and to ensure that any laboratory test abnormalities become normal.

 Long-term follow-up remains important for many reasons:

-Your doctor, nurse, or a dietician can help you make healthy lifestyle changes such as healthy eating, smoking cessation, and increasing your activity level.
+Your doctor, nurse, or a dietician, social worker, physical therapist or other interprofessional health provider can help you make healthy lifestyle changes such as healthy eating, smoking cessation, and increasing your activity level.

 Your healthcare provider should monitor your blood pressure at least once a year, or more often if your numbers are high.
 Early treatment is suggested, rather than waiting for your blood pressure to become very elevated.